 - Kosher or coarse salt and freshly ground pepper to taste

-4. Place the dough into the prepared cake pan, press gently so that is fills the bottom of the pan evenly and relatively smoothly, taking care of the edges and making it as smooth as possible.
+- Place the dough into the prepared cake pan, press gently so that is fills the bottom of the pan evenly and relatively smoothly, taking care of the edges and making it as smooth as possible.
+Brush the biscuit with butter and sprinkle lightly with salt.
 Bake for 20 to 25 minutes or until top is golden.
 Let cool 5 minutes in the pan on a wire rack then turn it out to cool completely on the wire rack.